smfo/whatILearntToday/Mobile/Flutter/assets.md

 - Create an assets folder in the root of the project
 - Add, either individual assets or whole folders, to the pubspec.yaml under "Flutter".
 NB!
 NOT Dependencies - Flutter
 - Refer to the assets from your flutter files
+- Restart te application to display in emulator

 ```yaml
 flutter: